What Is Proof Of Delivery 2021

-When the driver reaches the customer’s address, they will use the barcode scanner app, or QR scanner to confirm that the right packages have been delivered to the relevant addresses.
+When the driver reaches the customer’s address, they will use the barcode scanner app or QR scanner to confirm that the right packages have been delivered to the relevant addresses.
 This is key if you are sending a wide range of goods to multi-destinations.
-This helps to prevent packages from being delivered to the wrong addresses, which can cause significant problems and cost a company time and money.
+This helps prevent packages from being delivered to the wrong addresses, which can cause significant problems and cost a company time and money.

-Step 4: Delivery Confirmation
+Step 4: Proof of Delivery

 Once the driver has arrived at the destination, they will again use a smartphone device and ask for the recipient’s e-signature.
 This provides you with proof that your goods have been successfully delivered.
 Now the driver can close the route.

 The final method of using ePOD technology with Track-POD as a business combines ‘scanned’ notifications.
 Once the driver has collected your packages, you have received the ‘in transit’ alert.
 They have successfully scanned your goods using a QR scanner or barcode scanner app at the relevant location.
 The order will automatically be assigned the status ‘scanned’.
 This auto alert helps you keep track of your deliveries and know exactly when your goods have been scanned and handed over to your recipient.

 With three routes to proof of delivery to choose from, you now have all the information you need to make the right decision for your unique business needs.
 Track-POD’s checking, scanning, and proof of delivery process will help take your delivery system to the next level.
 So take advantage of QR scanners, barcode scanner apps, and e-signatures, and save your business time and money whilst providing a digital, modern delivery service.